DHHS POLICIES AND PROCEDURES

 - Each employee shall have an annual work performance plan established within 30 days from the beginning of the work cycle.
 The employee’s result expectations should be linked to DHHS goals and objectives so the employee understands his or her part in achieving these.

 - Each employee's work plan shall include outcomes/key responsibilities; result expectations; and tracking and monitoring.
 The outcomes/key responsibilities and their result expectations shall be listed in priority order of importance.
 Each DHHS employee work plan will also include the prewritten DHHS Values.

-- Result expectations shall be written at the “Successful” level and must have one or more measurement methods (quality, quantity, timeliness, or cost effectiveness).
-Supervisors shall also discuss result expectations at the “Exceptional” and “Improvement needed” levels and how DHHS Values apply to the results the employee is to achieve.
+- Result expectations shall be written at the “Successful” (Meets Expectations) level and must have one or more measurement methods (quality, quantity, timeliness, or cost effectiveness).
+Supervisors shall also discuss result expectations at the “Exceptional” (Exceeds Expectations) and “Improvement needed” (Does Not Meet Expectations) levels and how DHHS Values apply to the results the employee is to achieve.

 - When the work plan is established, it shall be dated and signed by the employee, the supervisor and the supervisor's manager.

 - Standard work plans for employees that perform same or similar responsibilities in the same position classification may be developed by management with input from affected employees.
-Still, it is important that the supervisor discusses with the employee result expectations at the “Exceptional” and “Improvement needed” levels and how DHHS Values apply to the results the employee is to achieve.
+Still, it is important that the supervisor discusses with the employee result expectations at the “Exceptional” (Exceeds Expectations) and “Improvement needed” (Does Not Meet Expectations) levels and how DHHS Values apply to the results the employee is to achieve.

 - Maintaining an ongoing performance dialogue